tezos-checker/checker/docs/spec/cfmm.rst

 Initialization
 --------------

-When the system starts, all parameters are set to one.
+When the system starts, all parameters are set to the lowest non-zero amount.
 Given that Checker gets deployed on the chain at level ``lvl``, we initialize the parameters thus:

 ::

-   ctez                      = 1muctez
+   ctez                      = 1
-   kit                       = 1mukit
+   kit                       = 1
-   lqt                       = 1mulqt
+   lqt                       = 1
    kit_in_ctez_in_prev_block = 1     # same as kit/ctez now
    last_level                = lvl